bowmanjd/docker-list-tags/README.md

 ## Alternatives

 [Skopeo] is a great command line tool for container manipulation.
-It includes a `skopeo list-tags` achieves similar goals to this project.
+It includes a `skopeo list-tags` command that achieves similar goals to this project.

 ## Contributing